 - 26th Surajkund Crafts Mela 2012 – Thailand was introduced as the first Focus Nation during the 26th Surajkund Crafts Mela-2012.

-- 27th Surajkund International Crafts Mela 2013 – A group of African Nations were in focus.
+- 27th Surajkund International Crafts Mela 2013 – A group of African Nations was in focus.

 - 28th Surajkund International Crafts Mela 2014 – Sri Lanka was chosen as the Focus Nation.